LALPHASS/LALPHASS/README.md

 - 👋 Hi, I’m @LALPHASS
 - 👋 My name is Diarra Hamadoun
-- 👀 I am a junior Data Science
+- 👀 I am a junior Data Science / ML Engineer
-- 💞️ I am looking to collaborate on any data science related project
+- 💞️ I am looking to collaborate on any data science / ML related project

 <!---
 LALPHASS/LALPHASS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.